eslam148/NewProCarDashbourd/README.md

 copyright 2025 creativeLabs Łukasz Holeczek.

 Code released under [the MIT license](https://github.com/coreui/coreui-free-react-admin-template/blob/master/LICENSE).
 There is only one limitation you can't re-distribute the CoreUI as stock.
-You can’t do this if you modify the CoreUI.
+You can't do this if you modify the CoreUI.
 In the past, we faced some problems with persons who tried to sell CoreUI based templates.